Donovan Mitchell Player Props: Cavaliers vs. Nets

 Donovan Mitchell Insights vs. the Nets

-- Mitchell is responsible for taking 20.0% of his team's field goal attempts this season with 20.3 per game.
+- This season, Donovan Mitchell has made 9.7 field goals per game, which accounts for 19.6% of his team's total makes.

-- He's knocked down 3.5 threes per game, or 25.6% of his team's makes from beyond the arc this season.
+- He's put up 9.3 threes per game, or 24.7% of his team's shots from beyond the arc this season.

-- Mitchell's Cavaliers average 98.7 possessions per game, which ranks 23rd among NBA teams, while the Nets are the league's slowest with 99.1 possessions per contest.
+- The Cavaliers rank 25th in possessions per game with 98.7.
+His opponents, the Nets, have the slowest tempo with 99.1 possessions per contest.

-- On the boards, the Nets have allowed 45.3 rebounds per contest, which puts them 26th in the league.
+- The Nets are the 26th-ranked team in the league, conceding 45.1 rebounds per game.

-- Conceding 23.3 assists per game, the Nets are the fourth-ranked squad in the NBA.
+- Conceding 23.3 assists per game, the Nets are the third-ranked squad in the league.

-- Looking at 3-pointers, the Nets are ranked 11th in the NBA, allowing 12.1 makes per game.
+- The Nets are the 11th-ranked team in the NBA at allowing threes, conceding 12.1 made 3-pointers per game.

 Donovan Mitchell vs. the Nets